nprapps/dailygraphics-next/readme.rst

 *My chart doesn't appear, and I see an error like "ERROR:  Cannot find module 'd3-axis' from 'graphics-js/lots-of-dots-20181130'"*

 This usually means your graphic requires a library that you don't have installed.
-In the error above, we're missing ``d3-axis``.
+In the case above, we're missing ``d3-axis``.
 To fix it, open a terminal in the graphics folder and install the module from NPM (e.g., ``npm install d3-axis``).

 Known issues
 ------------